webandco/neos-taxonomy/README.md

 * DocumentTaxonomyVocabulary:
     You can specify one or many vocabularies with individual access rights or behavior.

-    eg. "Free" for free tagging
+    eg. "Taxonomy" for free tagging

     eg. "Location" to provide structured taxonomies like country, state, city, ...